 - You will need to see your healthcare provider for follow-up visits when you are on warfarin.
 You will need regular blood tests.
 These tests are used to decide how much medicine you need.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell your provider if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Watch for bleeding and bruising:

 It is normal to have a bruise and soreness where the catheter went in.
-Contact your healthcare provider if your bruise gets larger.
-If your wound bleeds, use your hand to put pressure on the bandage.
-If you do not have a bandage, use a clean cloth to put pressure over and just above the puncture site.
+Tell your healthcare provider if your bruise gets larger.
+If your procedure area bleeds, use your hand to put pressure on the bandage.
+If you do not have a bandage, use a clean cloth to put pressure over and just above the catheter site.
 Seek care immediately if the bleeding does not stop within 10 minutes.